CudaText-addons/cuda_vim_mode/readme/readme.txt

 plugin for CudaText.
 command in Plugins menu activates Vim key bindings, initially in Vim command mode.
-Vim mode is activated in all editor tabs at once. indication of Vim mode is full-block-framed caret.
+Vim mode is activated in all editor tabs at once.

+indication of modes:
+- Vim command mode: full-block-frame caret
+- Vim visual mode: half-block caret
+- Vim insertion mode: no indication, usual caret

 a) Vim insertion mode - all keys work like usual in CudaText, only Esc goes to command mode
 b) Vim replace mode - like insertion mode, but "insert/overwrite mode" is "overwrite"